farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 - On a `6`, you gain `+2 momentum`.
 - On a `66`, you gain `+3 momentum`.

-PCs consume their `momentum` to boost their actions, assist an ally or resist incoming `consequences`.
+PCs consume their `momentum` to boost their actions, assist an ally or resist a `consequence`.

 **When momentum is spent for a roll, that roll cannot in turn generate momentum.**